 You must submit a form for Special Consideration and provide documentation that outlines your situation and supports your application.
 There is a time limit on when applications will be accepted after the illness or misadventure occurs (usually within three days), so it is important to submit your application as soon as possible.

-If you would like additional support in submitting your Special Consideration Application, study planning, goal setting or time management assistance contact an Educational Support Advisor.
+If you would like additional support in submitting your Special Consideration Application, study planning, goal setting or time management assistance contact an Student Support Advisor.

 Below you will find some answers to commonly asked questions for registered students.
 If you have any further questions please contact us for a confidential discussion.

 Special Consideration is a process available for students in cases of sickness, misadventure or other circumstances beyond your control, which may:

-If your application for Special Consideration is not related to your disability, then you should apply via myUNSW, and then submit your original medical documentation to The Nucleus: Student Hub within 3 days for verification.
+If your application for Special Consideration is not related to your disability, then you should apply via myUNSW.

 Students registered with Disability Services may experience illnesses related to their disability, which are potentially eligible for Special Consideration, such as: